Vaadin + Localization/Internationalization (l10n/i18n)

 - You’ll need to implement get/set for

-in every component - Mixin interface won’t add constructor parameters
+trin every component - Mixin interface won’t add constructor parameters

 - You’ll still need to define the

-class hierarchy anyway
+I18n*class hierarchy anyway

 Alternative: Traverse Components Yourself

-Alternatively you could remember the i18nkey for component’s placeholder/label/texts in component data (ComponentUtil.getData()
+Alternatively you could remember the i18nkey for component’s placeholder/label/texts in component data (ComponentUtil.getData()),

 then have one locale observer which would traverse all components on locale change and would apply the new placeholders/labels/texts

 to the components.
-This certainly removes the need of having a parallel set of I18n*
+This certainly removes the need of having a parallel set of I18n* classes.

 Technical problem: UI doesn’t allow you to add a locale change listener to it, but that could be solved

-by having a custom implementation of the UI, or making the root layout component LocaleChangeObserver
+by having a custom implementation of the UI, or making the root layout component LocaleChangeObserver,

-can do it itself.
+or the LanguageComboBox can do it itself.

 How would such an API look like?
-You could have a function, say Tr.setLabel(textField, "key.name")
+You could have a function, say Tr.setLabel(textField, "key.name") which

 would handle the abovementioned stuff.
 The problem is that IDE would not auto-complete this function in a TextField